-This is the most budget-friendly of my recommendations (by far).
+This is the most budget-friendly of my recommendations (view on Amazon) by far.
 It’s not the best food processor available for baking (we’ll get to that one later), but it does a great job and is extremely affordable.

 There are several fairly inexpensive food processors on the market but, unfortunately, most of them cannot handle basic baking tasks such as kneading doughs or mixing thicker batters.